kilianbalaguer/kilianbalaguer/README.md

 👨‍🍳 Cooking

-🎹 Play the piano
+🎹 Play the piano, guitar, bass and drums.

 ♟️ Play chess

 ## My Goals for 2023 🗓️

-- Expand my C++ coding skills
+- Expand my C#
 - Expand my SwiftUI skills
 - Beginn to learn Korean 🇰🇷 and Japanese 🇯🇵
 - Learn more chess tactics